-King George’s statue, and a ceremonial column with a plaque (right) that he unveiled in 1911 to mark his coronation a few months earlier, will be the notable features along with four other remaining British statues.
+King George’s statue, and a ceremonial column with a plaque (below) that he unveiled in 1911 to mark his coronation a few months earlier, will be the notable features along with four other remaining British statues.
 “How does it matter – it’s history,” says A.G.Krishna Menon, who heads the Delhi branch of INTACH, a conservation organisation that is running the work with Delhi authorities.
 “It doesn’t matter if it was the Moguls or the British.
 We are interested in conserving history and we can’t not do it just because it’s King George the Fifth”.

 There have been no celebrations at Coronation Park this week, but events in the past few days have included receptions to launch a splendid book, Delhi – Red Fort to Raisina, published by Roli Books, and an associated exhibition.
 The book includes a wide range of photographs (see durbar below) of old Shahjahanabad, now known as old Delhi, mostly assembled by J.P.Losty of the British Library with essays by Salman Khurshid, a lawyer and writer who is currently India’s law minister, and others.
 There has also been an exhibition and music evening at the Indian Council of Cultural Relations and a grand maharajah’s dinner, appropriately in Delhi’s Imperial Hotel.
 More events are planned during the coning year.